 One dream image that comes right to mind when I think of the word "flesh" is a yellow zucchini flower being pulled out of the flesh of someone's leg.
 Whenever a dream has a vivid depiction of the flesh like that, I open up questions about the physical body.
 The dream might show the dreamer's flesh, or the flesh of another character, or animal flesh, or maybe meat.

 In Chinese medicine, we look at the body as a landscape.
 Two dream images come back to me for this one: a dream of two pools side by side, one hot and one cold; and a place where three rivers meet.
 Distinct landscapes like those often mirror a place in the body - especially when we look at the map of acupuncture channels and points.
 Whenever a dream involves physical engagement with the dream landscape, such as digging into the earth, I am inclined think about the body.

 4. Houses & Vehicles:

-Houses are the spaces in which we live, and vehicles are the physical vessels in (or on) which we move.
+Houses are the spaces in which we live, and vehicles are the vessels in (or on) which we move.
 Imagine a dream of opening up the walls of a house to replace all the pipes, or driving in a car that you suddenly realize has bald tires.
-Imagine how these might relate to the inner and outer workings of a physical body.
+Imagine how these might relate to the inner and outer workings of your physical body.

 5. Embodied sensation:

 With dreamwork, the insights we can help each other toward are usually quite different from what we can find working alone.
 I cherish my time with my own dream group, which meets regularly every winter, when the garden and tourist seasons are done and we all turn a bit more inward.
-If you want to dive deep, I invite you to form a dream group of your own, or to reach out to someone experienced in working with dreams one-on-one.
+If you want to dive deep, consider forming a dream group of your own, or reaching out to someone experienced in working with dreams one-on-one.